AshleyPoole/poc-nginx-loadbalancing/chapters/avi-networks/features.md

 ##### Programmability
 Avi has a few methods for automating configuration via their core REST API:
-Chef, Puppet, SaltStack, and a CLI tool. *** I'm currently researching to see if a PowerShell Module exists ***
+Chef, Puppet, SaltStack, and a CLI tool.

 ##### Management
 One thing we want to focus on when selecting our load balancing solution is